-Not any more!!
+Well, not any more, my friends!!
 I have found the easiest, quickest, most fool proof and certainly most delicious way to cook RAW shrimp.
-Where has this recipe been all these years!?!?!?
+Where has this recipe been all my life??
 Am I the only one who didn't know this trick?

 1 cup cold water